Personne314/cpp-project-template/README.md

 - build contains a release and a debug folder.
 These folders are CMake build folders used for Release and Debug mode and contains CMake files such as the Makefile files.
 It also contains build_root_makefile.sh, wich are used to generate the root Makefile.
 - scr is where you should put your source files (.cpp, .h, .hpp, ...).
 - test is where you should put the source code of your test executables.
+- resources is a folder where you should put resoucres needed by your executable.
+These files are automatically synchronized in the build/release and build/debug, so the last version of your resources files will always be next to your executable before it's executed.
+The content of the resources/release and resources/debug are only synchronized in the corresponding build folder.
 - CMakeLists.txt is the project environment description, it should be modified before doing anything (especially before using ./init.sh).
 - Makefile is a generated file used to run all projects command from root.
 It is automatically updated depending the current building mode (Release or Debug).